deaddogdown/BlenderCheatSheets/README.md

 - Consistency in 3d Language concepts
 - Designed for clarity and accessibility
 - Commands grouped first by category, then core usage patterns and alpha sorting to find common commands easily
-- Shortcut keys listed with every command where possible.
-Otherwise just click the button and the button will do the job
+- When in doubt, just click the button and the button will do the job
 - Usage of the concept of "Inverse Pairs" to show how functions share a common relationship, example "undo and redo"
 - Reduces cognitive load of trying to remember a zillion commands and forgetting what a shortcut combo was
 - Less "3d debugging" time - More productive "3d creation" time
 - Keeps you in the creative flow - Mega Bonus!
+- Perfect visual motif to help in 3D education.
+No more blind memory and blind guessing
 - Compatible with **Blender LTS versions**
 - 100% **free and open source**, forever